-Commercial electricians are used in commercial spaces to install and maintain electrical equipment and infrastructure.
+Commercial electricians are used for commercial electrical installations and to maintain electrical equipment and infrastructure.
 They are specially trained and have the knowledge and tools needed to carry out commercial work.
 A domestic electrician may not be well enough equipped to perform the same work to the same standard.

 A commercial electrician is an electrician who specialises in working in offices, schools, retail outlets, restaurants, and data centers.
 They have a special skill set that enables them to identify faults that could lead to safety issues relevant to commercial sectors.
 They are also trained in regulation standards for commercial spaces, as these sometimes have different codes of practice and conduct.